2020 community impact grants

 Council Bluffs LINKS Program | $1,000

-In 2020, Crossroads of Western Iowa received a $1,000 Pottawattamie County Community Foundation Community Impact Grant to support the purchase of a Hoyer Deluxe Power Lift for their Council Bluffs LINKS Program.
+In 2020, Crossroads of Western Iowa received a $1,000 Community Impact Grant to support the purchase of a Hoyer Deluxe Power Lift for their Council Bluffs LINKS Program.

 The patient lift is used to safely transfer clients with limited mobility between standing, sitting, and laying.
 It also promotes client independence while easing the physical demand on Crossroads Direct Support Professionals and Caregivers.